nipungoyal5165/Plant-Disease-Prediction-using-ConvNets/README.md

 > [!CAUTION]
 > Please note to change the path of dataset while accessing it through **_main.py_** (Line 14) according to your own local location.

+> [!IMPORTANT]
+> Kindly find the Dataset and the CNN model used by me in this google drive public link due to size restrictions on Github - https://drive.google.com/drive/folders/1fVIBqPGyQt_elMXkpbpD9qxwQIGgk_1r?usp=sharing

 5. Prepare the Disease Details File:
 Ensure the disease_info.json file exists in the project directory.
 It should contain information about each disease in the following format:
 ```